Dropping Domestic Violence Charges

 Dropping Charges in Civil Action

-In a civil case where a petitioner is requesting a civil protection order, the petitioner can drop the case at any time.
+In a civil case where a petitioner is requesting a civil protection order, the petitioner can drop the domestic violence charges against the defendant at any time.

 In a criminal domestic violence case where the prosecutor is charging the defendant with a crime, the alleged victim is not a party to the case.
 In DC, the alleged victim is usually referred to as the complaining witness.